Frequently Asked Questions

 These are the steps involved in the process of brain donation to Autism BrainNet:

-- An Autism BrainNet clinician will follow up with the donor family to schedule a video meeting or home visit.
-The purpose of this visit is to learn more about the donor and obtain medical, behavioral and family information.
+3. An Autism BrainNet clinician will follow up with the donor family or caregiver to schedule an interview.
+The purpose of this interview is to learn more about the donor and obtain medical, behavioral and family information.
 This information may include medical records and neuropsychological, audiological or speech-language evaluations.

 Autism BrainNet accepts donations from: